 Establish an Internal Protocol & Post Public Guidelines

 You can create a protocol by following similar steps to the ones outlined in this post here.
 Similarly, your company should have an internal protocol to deal with trolls.
-In your social media policy, clearly state what should be done in the event someone on your team encounters a troll.
+In your social media policy, it needs to clearly state what should be done in the event someone on your team encounters a troll.
 Not everyone will be equipped to handle a troll, so direct your team to a singular point of contact.

 In addition to an internal protocol, it’s important to have public community guidelines for your social media.
 This is a living document that sets the expectations for the community when it comes to engaging on your social media channels.